Mini-Grant Application for Service and Social Action (SASA) Student Organizations

 - One letter of recommendation/support (from community partner, volunteer, or other supporter)

 Please note, if funded, your club is required to turn in a final expense report and evaluation.
-Expense report and evaluation forms will be provided to you.
+Expense report and evaluation forms will be provided for you.
 These items are due by the end of the semester for a one-time activity or by the end of the academic year for an on-going activity.

 *NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough with all responses*